natl/molecular-docs/docs/overview/macro-anatomy.markdown

 /dnageom/radicalKillDistance 4 nm
 /dnageom/interactionDirectRange 6 angstrom
 ```
-The *radical kill distance* tells the simulation to kill all chemistry tracks further than 4nm from the DNA.
+The *radical kill distance* tells the simulation to kill all chemistry tracks further than 4 nm from the DNA.
 This parameter is an implicit bound on scavenging.
 It basically assumes all chemical radicals that need to diffuse
-4nm to react with the DNA will be scavenged before they are able to interact chemically with the DNA molecule.
+4 nm to react with the DNA will be scavenged before they are able to interact chemically with the DNA molecule.

 The *direct interaction range* describes to what radius direct (physics-driven) energy depositions should be ascribed to
 a DNA molecule.
-Here, only energy depositions with 6Å can contribute a direct strand break.
+Here, only energy depositions with 6 Å can contribute a direct strand break.

 The next part of the damage model handles how direct strand breaks are calculated.
 The below snippet
-defines a step function where a cumulative deposition of 17.5eV or more in one event will cause a break.
+defines a step function where a cumulative deposition of 17.5 eV or more in one event will cause a break.
 ```
 /dnadamage/directDamageLower 17.5 eV
 /dnadamage/directDamageUpper 17.5 eV